-Claims outstanding are assessed by reviewing individual claims and making allowance for claims incurred but not yet reported, the effect of both internal and external foreseeable events, such as changes in external claims handling expenses, legislative changes and past experience and trends.
-Provisions for claims outstanding are not discounted.
+Claims notified for the insurance contracts, other than motor insurance, are assessed by reviewing individual claims and making allowance for claims incurred but not yet reported, the effect of both internal and external foreseeable events, such as changes in external claims handling expenses, legislative changes and past experience and trends.
+Provisions for claims notified are not discounted.

 Anticipated reinsurance and subrogation recoveries are recognised separately as assets.
-Reinsurance and subrogation recoveries are assessed in a manner similar to the assessment of claims outstanding.
+Reinsurance and subrogation recoveries are assessed in a manner similar to the assessment of claims notified.